Supercar Savvy: Lamborghini Doesn’t Use Commercials Because It Doesn’t Need Any

 Lamborghini dealer Vic Keuylian discussed the benefits of print ads.
 “Every car we get is already sold, so, fortunately for us, I don’t think we have to advertise,” Keuylian said.
 And here the brand is 22 years later, rarely using conventional media ads to entice buyers.

 With such a high price point on each vehicle, it makes sense that traditional media isn’t the right move for the brand.
-Instead, the brand focuses on large-scale launches and events that will provide media coverage differently.
+Instead, the brand focuses on large-scale launches and events that provide media coverage differently.

-Lamborghini sold out without even trying
+Lamborghini sold out without even trying.

-Despite the pandemic, Lamborghini had a successful year and used no traditional marketing.
+Lamborghini had a successful year despite the pandemic and used no traditional marketing.
 In 2020, the supercar brand launched the Huracán and Urus SUV.
 The Huracán appeared at the Milano Monza Open-air Motorshow (MIMO) in Milan, Italy, and attracted many viewers.

 Lamborghini’s Former CEO, Stephan Winkelmann, reported to Bloomberg that Lamborghini has sold out about 10 months of production capacity.
 The company sold just under $7,500 vehicles last year without television commercials.

-Even in the pandemic, the brand thrived
+Even during the pandemic, the brand thrived.